learn-co-curriculum/dsc-quiz-importing-stats-analysis/README.md

 (X) `len` is a function but `count` is a method

+?: Question 2

-?: What is the output of this code?
+What is the output of this code?

 ```python